crodier/software-blog/_posts/2025-05-24-Code-Does-not-rust.md

 **V** must be positive to even consider proceeding with a refactoring.

-Otherwise, you are investing in an emotionally driven, irrational quest to improve code "As if code rusted."
+Otherwise, you are investing in an emotionally driven quest to improve code "As if code rusted."

 By not shipping features during this time, you also